Chrissicris2605/Manufacturing-Bom-Comparison-Tool/README.md

 # 🏭 Manufacturing BOM Comparison Tool

-**Case Study – Internal Engineering Automation**
+**Case Study – Engineering Automation (NDA-Safe)**

 ---

 ## 📌 Overview

-This project represents a **case study of an internal engineering tool** designed to automate the comparison and validation of complex Bills of Materials (BOMs) in a manufacturing context.
+This repository presents a **technical case study** of an internal engineering automation tool designed to compare and validate complex Bills of Materials (BOMs) in a manufacturing environment.

-The tool was built to replace a highly manual, error-prone process performed using spreadsheets and visual inspection.
+The original solution was developed to replace a highly manual, time-consuming, and error-prone workflow based on spreadsheet inspection.

+> ⚠️ **Important Notice**
-> ⚠️ This repository contains a **demonstration version** of the logic and workflow.
+> This repository is intentionally shared as a **case study only**.
-> No proprietary data, company identifiers, or production code are included.
+> No source code, proprietary algorithms, or production logic are included, as the original implementation was developed under an active employment and confidentiality agreement.

 ---

 ## 🚩 Problem

-Engineering teams needed to:
+Engineering teams were required to:
-- Compare large BOM spreadsheets with hundreds or thousands of items
+- Compare large BOM spreadsheets containing hundreds or thousands of entries
-- Detect additions, removals, and mismatches
+- Identify additions, removals, and mismatches
-- Validate data consistency before production
+- Validate data consistency before releasing changes to production

-### Before the tool:
+### Before automation:
-- ⏱️ **~5 days** of manual work per analysis
+- ⏱️ Approximately **5 days** of manual analysis per comparison
 - ❌ High risk of human error
-- 🧠 Heavy cognitive load on engineers
+- 🧠 Significant cognitive load on engineers
+- 🔄 Slow iteration and validation cycles

 ---

-## ✅ Solution
+## ✅ Solution (Conceptual)

-I designed and implemented an **automation tool** that:
+I designed and implemented an **automation-based approach** that:
-- Ingests structured BOM data
+- Processes structured BOM data programmatically
-- Compares versions intelligently
+- Compares different BOM versions logically
-- Highlights inconsistencies and changes
+- Highlights inconsistencies in a clear and actionable way
-- Outputs clear, actionable results
+- Produces outputs optimized for engineering decision-making

-The tool was designed with:
+The solution was designed with a focus on:
-- Reliability over cleverness
+- Reliability and clarity over complexity
-- Clear outputs for decision-making
-- Minimal onboarding effort
+- Minimal onboarding requirements
+- Fast interpretation of results by engineers

 ---

 ## 📈 Impact

 - ⏳ Reduced analysis time from **~5 days to 2–3 hours**
-- 🏭 Tool used **daily in a production environment**
+- 🏭 Tool adopted for **daily use** in a production engineering environment
-- ✅ Improved consistency and reduced human error
+- ✅ Significant reduction in manual errors
-- 🔁 Enabled faster iteration and validation cycles
+- 🔁 Faster validation and feedback cycles across teams

 ---